verifai-ai/optimizer/README.md

 Figure 4:  Average  FIFO Depth with Random Stimulus and Iteration-6 using Verifai’s ML/RL

+The resulting plots are places in the folder 'images/mesi_cache_fifo'

 Here is a link to the entire article published on Arxiv describing this experiment.
 [Doing better than random](https://arxiv.org/abs/1909.13168)